 FAQ on Content Sliders

-How can I make content sliders SEO-friendly?
+How do I make sliders accessible?

-How many slides should a content slider have?
+How many slides should I include maximum?

-How do I optimize sliders for accessibility?
+How do I optimize sliders for mobile devices?

 Conclusion